Sylvester-Onyebuchi/e-commerce/README.md

-A robust E-Commerce backend built with Spring Boot, JWT authentication, Spring Security, AOP, Interceptors, Actuator, and fully Dockerized for easy deployment.
+A robust and interesting small E-Commerce backend built with Spring Boot, JWT authentication, Spring Security, AOP, Interceptors, Actuator, and fully Dockerized for easy deployment.
 This project provides REST APIs for user management, product catalog, and cart operations, with security, logging, and monitoring integrated.

 TECH STACK